Attention Residue Management: 5-Step Clearing Protocol

 The Residue Clearing Protocol is a five-step transition process (Capture, Close, Clear, Cue, Commit) that clears attention residue between tasks by offloading unfinished cognitive processing and anchoring attention to a single starting action, typically completing in 3-5 minutes.

-The protocol works because each step addresses a specific source of residue.
-Capture handles open loops.
-Close creates psychological completion.
+Each step targets a different source of residue.
+Capture deals with open loops.
+Close creates a sense of completion.
 Clear resets the nervous system.
 Cue primes the brain for new input.
-Commit anchors attention to prevent drift.
-Skipping any step leaves a residue source unaddressed.
+Commit anchors your attention so it stops drifting back.
+Skip a step and you leave one source of residue untouched, which is usually the one that pulls you back.

-Here’s a concrete example: a product manager finishes a heated sprint planning meeting at 10:30am and needs to write a competitive analysis by noon.
-She opens a note and writes: “Sprint planning unresolved: backend velocity unclear, follow up with Chen” (Capture).
-She closes Zoom and all meeting tabs (Close).
+Here is what that looks like in practice.
+A product manager leaves a heated sprint planning session at 10:30 and has to deliver a competitive analysis by noon.
+She opens a note and writes one line: “Sprint planning unresolved, backend velocity unclear, follow up with Chen” (Capture).
+She closes the video call and every meeting tab (Close).

-She stands, walks to the kitchen, fills her water bottle, takes three slow breaths (Clear).
-She opens the competitive analysis template and places her research sources on screen (Cue).
-She writes one sentence: “Competitor X launched pricing update January 15” (Commit).
-Total transition time: four minutes.
+She stands, walks to the kitchen, fills her water bottle, and takes three slow breaths (Clear).
+Back at her desk she opens the analysis template and lines up her sources on screen (Cue).
+She writes a single sentence: “Competitor X shipped a pricing update on January 15” (Commit).
+The whole transition takes four minutes, and she starts the real work already moving.

 Step 1: Capture (60 seconds)

-Write down everything your brain is still processing from the previous task.
-Open loops, unresolved questions, next actions, emotional reactions — get it all out of your head and onto paper or a digital note.
+Write down everything your mind is still chewing on from the last task.
+Open loops, unanswered questions, the next action, even the irritation you are carrying.
+Get all of it out of your head and onto paper or into a note.

 Step 2: Close (30 seconds)

-Physically close everything associated with the previous task.
-Close browser tabs.
-Close documents.
-Close the application window.
-If you were in a meeting room, leave it.
+Physically close everything tied to the task you just left.
+Close the browser tabs.
+Close the document.
+Close the application.
+If you were in a meeting room, walk out of it.

 Step 3: Clear (90 seconds)